Our Team

 Karlee Nuttelman

-Karlee has worked with fraternities and sororities in various capacities at the University of Nebraska at Kearney, Indiana University, the University of Dayton, Sigma Kappa Sorority National Headquarters, and Delta Tau Delta International Headquarters.
-She is a member of and regularly volunteers for Gamma Phi Beta Sorority.
+Karlee Nuttelman has spent over a decade working in and alongside fraternity and sorority communities, holding roles at the University of Nebraska at Kearney, Indiana University, the University of Dayton, Sigma Kappa Sorority National Headquarters, and Delta Tau Delta International Headquarters.
+She currently serves as the Director of Online Learning and Prevention Education for Delta Zeta Sorority, where she oversees the organization’s LMS, eLearning development, and prevention education.

 Paul Mintner